8.1 Reviewing Deaths of All Children - Role of the Child Death Overview Panel

 Completion of the Child Death Notification Forms (see which can be found on the SSCB website) is the responsibility of the Consultant Paediatrician /Clinician confirming the death.
 This can be done in collaboration with other colleagues, Named Nurses for Safeguarding and Liaison Health Visitors, as well as professionals from other agencies e.g. Police, Surrey Children's Services.
 The completed forms should be sent, within 24 hours of the death, to the CDOP co-ordinator;firstname.lastname@example.org.

 The Chair of the Overview Panel is responsible for ensuring that this process operates effectively.

 2. Notification of a Child’s Death

 Deaths should be notified by the professional confirming the fact of the child’s death.
-For unexpected deaths this will be at the same time as they inform the Coroner and the Designated Paediatrician for unexpected deaths in childhood.
+For unexpected deaths this will be at the same time as they inform the Coroner, the Designated Paediatrician and Specialist Nurse for unexpected deaths in childhood.
 The CDOP co-ordinator should be notified as soon as possible and within 24 hours of the death, via email email@example.com.

 See SSCB web pages for Child Death Notification Form A and Agency Report Form B.

 The Surrey Safeguarding Children Board (SSCB), through the Child Death Overview Panel, should be notified of all child deaths in Surrey.
 If this is not the area in which the child is normally resident, the Designated person via the Child Death Coordinator should inform their opposite number in the area where the child normally resides.
 In these situations it should be decided on a case-by-case basis, which Panel should take responsibility for gathering the necessary information for a Panel’s consideration.
 In some cases this may be done jointly.